Rank In PublicRank In Public

 • Expect a manual review period on the free tier; the paid fast-track shortens scheduling but retains editorial standards.

-• The resulting backlink carries long-term SEO value, so keep your landing page refreshed once the feature is live.
+• The resulting backlink carries long-term SEO value, so keep your product site refreshed once the feature is live.

 5. Indie Hackers launch threads